 Anise watched from the stairs, eyes glued on the funny dances before her.

 “Good.
 Now incorporate them together, and-”

-Left hand horizontal slash, right foot pivot, right backhand elbow strike, instantly followed by a right hand upward slash, left hand reverse grip slash, double synchronized downward strike.
+Left hand horizontal slash, right foot pivot, right backhand elbow strike, instantly followed by a right-hand upward slash, left hand reverse grip slash, double synchronized downward strike.
 Reverse grip stance.
-Strike, slash, parry, low spin evasion, upward slice, counter, evade, thrust.
+Strike, slash, parry, low spin evasion, upward slice, and counter, evade, and thrust.

 “Waaaa!
 Daddy!”
 Anise clapped from the stairs, seeing the flurry of motions.